AalavSrivastava/ai-code-architect/README.md

 # AI Code Architect & Project Builder

-A multi-agent system that transforms a plain-English idea into a fully scaffolded full-stack project (React frontend + FastAPI backend), using tools, memory, long-running tasks, observability, and A2A communication.
+This repository contains a demo implementation of a multi-agent system that generates a full-stack project (React + FastAPI) from a plain-English idea.

-This project was built for the **2025 Kaggle × Google AI Intensive Capstone** (Freestyle Track).

----

-## 🚀 Features
+## Features

-### ✔ Multi-Agent System
-- Requirements Agent
-- Architecture Agent
-- Code Generator Agent
-- Reviewer Agent

-### ✔ Tools
-- File Writer Tool (MCP-like)
-- JSON Validator
-- Linter Tool
-- Code Execution Stub

-### ✔ AI/Agent Concepts Demonstrated
-- Multi-agent reasoning
+- Multi-agent workflow (Requirements → Architecture → CodeGen → Reviewer)
-- Tools (MCP / custom)
-- Sessions & Memory
+- Tools: File writer, JSON validator, linter stub, code exec stub
+- Memory: simple MemoryBank to persist preferences
-- Long-running operations
+- Long-running generation simulated with sleeps and chunked writes
-- Observability (logging)
+- Observability via logging
-- A2A Protocol
-- Optional Cloud Run deployment

----
+## How to run
+1. `python main.py "Build a todo app with FastAPI and React"`
+2. Inspect `generated_project/` for created files.

-## 📦 Repository Structure
+## Notes
+Replace stubbed tools with ADK tool wrappers and configure Gemini in a production version.
+Do NOT add API keys to the repo.